Balanced on the Tightrope

 in it's depth there is perfect calm."

-We all know what it feels like to lose our balance - that moment of exhaustion when we feel our joy for life slipping away as we needlessly worry about a future event or find ourselves regretting something that happened in the past.
+The high-wire artist knows that he must stay completely focused on the step he is taking or he will lose his balance and fall to his death.
+In the same way, each of us is walking a tightrope called Life, doing the best we can to maintain our balance in the midst's of life's twists and turns.
+We all know what it feels like to lose our balance - that moment of exhaustion when we feel depleted of joy and enthusiasm for life as we needlessly worry about a future event or regret something that happened in the past.
 Perhaps we aren't getting enough sleep (or sleeping too much), working too many hours, eating to much junk food or not getting enough exercise.
-If we look closely, every area of our life has a balance point where we feel harmony within, and with the world around us.
-Conversely, there is also a tipping point where we lose this balance and begin to experience stress, anxiety and unease.
-In those moments, all that is required to bring ourselves back into harmony with the flow, is to first recognize that we are out of balance, and then spend some time doing the practices that bring us back into the Flow (meditation, qigong, yoga, healthy eating, taking a nap).
+If we look closely, every area of our life has a tipping point where we feel harmony within, and with the world around us, and conversely, there is also a tipping point where we lose this balance and begin to experience stress, anxiety and unease.

-By being honest with ourselves and focusing on those areas of our lives that need our attention, we naturally return to a state of radiant health and abundant energy.
-In this way, the two sides of the One energy - the Yin and the Yang - come into harmony with each other once again, and life returns to it's default state of joy and ease.
-As we develop the wisdom of knowing when we are out of balance, we can immediately take the steps necessary to regain our footing once it has been lost.
-This is very good news!
-One of the most empowering gifts of practicing the Tao path of balance, is that we realize that our well-being is our own responsibility, and we naturally make choices that bring greater harmony and joy to our lives.
-Also, we see that, by avoiding the extremes in any situation, and living with inner-balance, we find ourselves right in the center of a powerful flow (the Tao), that is always unfolding our lives with the greatest of ease, and for our highest benefit.
+Through regular meditation we are able to be honest with ourselves about those areas of our lives that need our attention, and take the necessary steps to return to a state of harmony with the Present Moment, and thus radiant health and abundant energy.
+One of the most empowering gifts of practicing the path of balance, is that we realize that our well-being is our own responsibility, and we naturally begin to make choices that bring greater aliveness and joy to our lives.
+As we move into greater harmony with the Flow of the Tao, we naturally avoid those activities and relationships that drain our vital energy (Qi), and instead choose to spend our energy on that which uplifts and inspires us.
+We also see that, by avoiding the extremes in any situation, and living with inner-balance, we find ourselves right in the center of a powerful Flow (the Tao), that is always unfolding our lives with effortless ease, and for our highest benefit.